jupyterlab/jupyterlab/README.md

 ----

-## Jupyter Server Extension
+## Development of JupyterLab

+The remainder of this document provides information for individuals that are developing JupyterLab.

+### Prerequisites

-The Jupyter server extension source files are in the `jupyterlab/` subdirectory.
-To use this extension, you need the Jupyter notebook server version 4.2 or later.
+- Jupyter notebook version 4.2 or later
+- npm (preferably version 5 or later)

-### Developer Installation
+### Installation

-You will need npm (preferably version 5 or later).
-First fork the repo in the GitHub UI and then clone locally:
+First fork the JupyterLab repo in the GitHub UI.
+Then clone the repo locally and building using these commands:

 ```bash
 git clone https://github.com/<your-github-username>/jupyterlab.git